 The approach is three-fold: a strong government mandate and commitment to transformation; a commitment to a collective approach and joint effort towards a shared vision; and a set of guiding principles that underpin how the Ministry will work, including a strong focus on achieving equity. (p.
 32)

+Publication date:

+Duration:

-Publication date: August 2021 Duration: 2021-2031 Number of pages:
+Number of pages:

-Signed by: Crown and CE This GDS replaces: Not applicable Jointly held with: Not applicable Transferred from: Not applicable Strategy map: Yes, p.
-24 Legislation: Not applicable
+Signed by:

+This GDS replaces:

+Jointly held with:

+Transferred from:

+Strategy map:

+Legislation: